“Atomic Habits” by James Clear [Book Analysis]

 1st law: Make it Obvious

 Design your environment to make the good habits obvious, but also design the way you think.
 For example, use implementation intentions : “I will do [Good Habit] at [Time] in [Location].
-Mine is : I will read for another, every morning after waking up at my desk.
+Mine is : I will read for 10 minutes, every morning after waking up at my desk.
 The more clear and detailed your habit will be, the more likely you will do it.

 Inversely, the aversion of the 1st law is Make it Invisible, reduce exposure and remove all cues from your environment.
 If you don’t see junk food around the house, you will be less tempted to eat some.

 2nd law: Make it Attractive